KEY LARGO TO KEY WEST, FL

 MM 37

 Big Pine Key is home to the famous Key Deer!
 You can pull off here and try to catch a glimpse of the smallest white tailed deer in North America!
 If you stop, check out the National Key Deer Refuge!
-Also while here I'd like to check out The Blue Hole.
+Also while here you may want to check out The Blue Hole.

 MM 30.3